Diploma of Arts and Design (Advanced)

 The preferential application deadline for all years of the BFA is 31 October.
 Applications for admission can be submitted at anytime.
 Applications received after 31 October will be considered for entry subject to places being available.

-Whitecliffe in association with Natcoll Design Technology (Natcoll) in Christchurch, Wellington and Auckland have developed an articulation agreement that provides Natcoll Graduate Diploma graduates with an opportunity to stair-case into year 3 of the 4-year BFA programme at Whitecliffe College.
+Whitecliffe in association with Yoobee School of Design (Yoobee) in Christchurch, Wellington and Auckland have developed an articulation agreement that provides Yoobee Graduate Diploma graduates with an opportunity to stair-case into year 3 of the 4-year BFA programme at Whitecliffe.

-Whitecliffe will accept enrolments from eligible students who have successfully completed a Graduate Diploma in Digital Media at Natcoll.
-The programme offers students two academic years (that is, four(4) Semesters) of study at Whitecliffe College.
-This slightly modified programme is only available to suitably qualified Natcoll graduates.
+Whitecliffe will accept enrolments from eligible students who have successfully completed a Graduate Diploma in Digital Media at Yoobee.
+The programme offers students two academic years (that is, four(4) Semesters) of study at Whitecliffe.
+This slightly modified programme is only available to suitably qualified Yoobee graduates.
 Successful students will be awarded a Bachelor of Fine Arts.

 Recognised Prior Learning (RPL)